prathamesh1499/FlightFarePred/README.md

 # FlightFarePred
-Predicitng Price: (based on)
+Predicting Price: (based on)
 - The departure and arrival of flight w.r.t Indian cities
-- The duration of flight
+- The duration of the flight
 - Number of Stops
 - Airline